toolstack/just-writing-statistics/readme.txt

 * Fix the settings link in the plugin list
 * Fix various wp_debug warnings
 * Added yearly statistics
+* Added tag statistics
+* Added category statistics
 * Combined Read Time and Calculate into a Settings tab
+* Added about tab
+* Add graphs to the statistic tabs
+* Added scheduled posts as a grouping for statistics separate from unpublished

 = 3.2.3 =
 * Release date: 6 Oct 2021